José Toribio Merino: Early life and naval career

-Between 1955 and 1957 he served as aide and counsel in weaponry to the Chilean embassy in London.
-During the construction of the Almirante-class destroyers Williams and Riveros.
-In 1960, he was assigned as a professor at the Naval War Academy (AGN) teaching Logistics, Geopolitics, Geostrategy.
+Between 1955 and 1957 he served as aide and counsel in weaponry to the Chilean embassy in London, during the construction of the Almirante-class destroyers Williams and Riveros.
+In 1960, he was assigned as a professor at the Naval War Academy (AGN) teaching logistics, Geopolitics, Geostrategy.
 In 1969 he became Naval Director of Weapons.
 In January 1970 he was appointed as Director of Navy Services, and in November of the same year, he assumed the command of the Chilean main combat fleet (CJE).

 Military dictatorship

-After the military coup that ousted socialist President Salvador Allende on September 11, 1973, a military junta was formed to govern the country, and Merino was named commander-in-chief of the Chilean Navy.
-General Pinochet was soon named as the chairman of the ruling junta, as he was head of the army, the oldest branch of the Chilean military.
-As the navy was the second oldest branch, Merino was vice-chairman and second-in-command to Pinochet.
+On September 9, 1973, Merino sent a letter to Generals Augusto Pinochet and Gustavo Leigh, both Commanders-in-Chief of the Army and Air Force respectively, in which he set the day of the coup for September 11.
+Both Generals agreed, signing the letter with two "According".
+On the day of the coup, he removed the 'constitutionalist' Commander-in-Chief, Raúl Montero, designating himself as new Head of the Navy.
+Following the uprising, he became an integral member of the Military Government Junta.

 During the military dictatorship that ruled Chile from 1973 until 1990, more than 2,100 Chilean citizens were executed or simply "disappeared", according to the 1991 Report of the Rettig Commission established by President Patricio Aylwin.
 In 1996, the National Reparation and Reconciliation Corporation added an additional 776 cases of people who were executed by the regime, with another 123 disappearances.
 As a result, the combined findings of the two commissions officially documented 3,197 cases of victims of “disappearances”, extrajudicial executions and deaths resulting from torture.
 The figure does not include the victims of torture who survived their ordeal.

 The reports of the Rettig Commission and National Corporation for Reparation and Reconciliation were only allowed to focus on crimes resulting in death or disappearance.
 As a result, in 2003 President Ricardo Lagos promulgated the establishment of the National Commission on Political Imprisonment and Torture, known as the Valech Commission.
 It issued reports in 2004 and 2005 identifying 28,459 victims of torture, including approximately 3,400 cases of sexual abuse of women.